-I share a lot of plans that involve building cabinet doors and don’t want to have to draw out this detail every single time so here’s a detailed tutorial to show how to cut a dado into your door material that will accept a flat panel.
-You can either use 1/4″ plywood or beadboard (or whatever else you might want to use).
+I share a lot of plans that involve building cabinet doors and don’t want to have to draw out this detail every single time so here’s a detailed tutorial showing you How to Build Cabinet Doors by cutting a dado into your door material that will accept a 1/4″ panel.
+You can use any 1/4″ material you want for the panel.
+I often use beadboard or MDF.

 -If you cut your dado 1/2″ deep it’s easy to figure out the math for your doors, just add 1″ to the width and length of the panel.
 1/2″ of the panel will slide into the dado on all sides.

 - Mark the back of each board so your dado lines up when you assemble your doors.

 - Total cut depth will be 1/2″.
 If using a table saw you can make it in one pass with a 1/4″ dado blade.
 If using a router, you’ll need to make it in several passes.

 - Start and stop the dado cuts 2″ from the end of each board so you won’t see them from the door edges.
 This is easiest to perform safely on a router table but can be accomplished on a table saw.
 I put down some painters tape to mark where to start and end my cut.
 Be exceedingly deliberate and careful when making these cuts!

 - Secure three sides of the door.
 You can attach both stiles to one rail or both rails to one stile (as I did in this picture).